yeeking/bcn-2024-system/notes.md

 Based on the x-transformers package which implements all kinds of funky transformer stuff that might be useful here.

 https://github.com/lucidrains/x-transformers

+Next steps:
+* Does it work?
+* Can you fine tune it?

 ### DDSP-MIDI